 This latest version of ShopSite is immediately available worldwide.
 ShopSite TX will be available on the Solaris/Sparc, IRIX, and Linux platforms.
 ShopSite SC 4.3 will be available on the Sun Solaris (Sparc and Intel), SGI IRIX, Linux, Free BSD, BSDI, and NT platforms.
 Application service providers (ASPs) license ShopSite in volume.
 Pricing scales according to the number of merchants supported.
 Merchants need only a browser and an Internet connection to access ShopSite 4.3.
 Pricing for merchants starts at approximately $495 (USD).

 ShopSite, Inc. is a private company based in Orem, Utah, and has provided electronic commerce software for the small- to medium-sized business since 1996.
-The company's software is an online catalog and shopping cart system that is extremely powerful and easy to learn.
+The company's eCommerce software is an online shopping cart system that is extremely powerful and easy to learn.
 With ShopSite software, merchants can manage their online stores entirely, regardless of their technical background-there's no HTML coding required.

 The ShopSite family includes five products:

 A comprehensive list of features in all ShopSite products can be found at www.shopsite.com/scchecklist.html.